byuistats/DS250-Cannon/content/Slides/p1/d4/_index.md

 #### Announcements

-1. Don't forget to submit a halfway checkpoint even if you're behind!
+1. Always submit a halfway checkpoint even if you're behind!
-  * Think of it as a check in with me
     * It's the only hard due date
+    * Think of it as a check in with "the boss"

 ##### Thoughts on P1 Halfway Checkpoint